-The purpose of Sanford Addiction Treatment Center’s RTC is to provide structure and accountability in a 24-hour setting.
-This is managed while encouraging clients to stay in a safe environment with 24/7 nursing support in order to reduce the harmful effects of alcohol and drug addiction.
-This level of care is suitable for individuals who are unable to participate in or comply with treatment outside of a 24-hour structured treatment setting and who have substantial deficits in functional skills.
-When treating addiction, residential treatment allows our clients to leave what might be a “triggering” environment.
-And residential treatment gives our clients an extended period of time to focus on their needs and sobriety.
-Residential treatment provides the maximum, intensive program to address all aspects of drug or alcohol use, including the monitoring of medication and medical concerns.
-Residential treatment is the most comprehensive approach to recovery and it is critical to stay in treatment long enough to establish successful results.
+The purpose of residential treatment is to provide structure and accountability in a 24-hour setting.
+This is managed while encouraging clients to stay in a safe environment with 24/7 medical support, in order to reduce the harmful effects of alcohol and drug addiction.
+This level of care is suitable for individuals who are unable to participate in, or comply with, treatment outside of a 24-hour structured treatment setting, and for those who have difficulty functioning in the “outside world”.

 Continuum of Care

 At Sanford, we create a consistent system of treatment that guides and tracks our clients through all levels of treatment intensity.
 We recognize the importance of a long-term continuum of treatment programs, classes and resources.
 Successful treatment of substance use disorders typically requires continual evaluation and adjustments, similar to the approach taken for other chronic diseases.
 And we work directly with our clients to transition them into a safe living environment after RTC services.